FiddlersCode/exchange_rate/README.md

 TODO: Write usage instructions here

+The `DataRetriever` class can also be used to manually download the xml file.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.